-IBM is in the process of renaming some FAStT family products.
-Table 1 identifies each new DS4000 product name with its corresponding FAStT product name.
-Note that this change of product name only indicates no change in functionality or warranty.
-All products listed below with new names are functionally-equivalent and fully-interoperable.
-Each DS4000 product retains full IBM service as outlined in service contracts issued for analogous FAStT products.
+IIBM has renamed some FAStT family products.
+Table 1 on page xiv identifies eachIDS4000 product name with its corresponding previous FAStT product name.
+NoteIthat this change of product name only indicates no change in functionality orIwarranty.
+All products listed below with new names are functionally-equivalent andIfully-interoperable.
+Each DS4000 product retains full IBM service as outlined in